Pagination & Ordering

 Pagination

-Example (Assume the query is ordered by created date descending)
+If the query is ordered by creation date descending, pagination would work as follows:

 GET /transactions?limit=10

-# On scroll/next page, partner makes second request
+# On scroll/next page, you do second request

 GET /transactions?limit=10&page=2

-# On scroll/next page, partner makes third request
+# On scroll/next page, you do third request

 GET /transactions?limit=10&page=3